colindembovsky/colindembovsky.github.io/_posts/2022-08-30-fine-tuning-codeql-scans.markdown

 Selectors in the `security-and-quality-selectors.yml` file.
 {:.figcaption}

-This means that the `security-extended` suite will only include queries that include `security` in the `tags` metadata, while the `security-and-quality` suite will include additional queries that don't contain this `tag`.
+This means that the `security-extended` suite will only include queries that have `security` in their `tags` metadata, while the `security-and-quality` suite will include additional queries that do not contain this `tag`.

 However, we can also filter on other properties - such as `kind`, `security-severity` or `precision`.